 ASH was started in 1982 by health professionals concerned about the death and disease caused by tobacco.
 It has successfully lobbied against tobacco sponsorship of sport and smoking in public indoor spaces.
-ASH’s ultimate aim was to make New Zealand tobacco-free.
+ASH’s ultimate aim is to make New Zealand tobacco-free.

 FOE was founded in 2001 to stop and reverse the steep rise of obesity and type-2 diabetes – of which obesity is the main cause.
-FOE has lobbied for restrictions on the advertising of unhealthy food and promoted tax changes to make healthy food more affordable.
+FOE lobbied for restrictions on the advertising of unhealthy food and promoted tax changes to make healthy food more affordable.
 In 2008 the Labour-led government banned unhealthy food from school tuck shops.
 The succeeding National-led government reversed the measure, insisting it was not up to the state to dictate what children ate.

-Formed in 2009, Alcohol Action’s primary purpose was to disseminate research with a view to influencing government policy on unhealthy drinking.
-Its supporters were encouraged to make donations and lobby government ministers and MPs, including making written submissions to Parliament’s select committees on the dangers of alcohol abuse.
+Formed in 2009, Alcohol Action’s primary purpose was to disseminate research findings with a view to influencing government policy on unhealthy drinking.
+Its supporters were encouraged to make donations and lobby government ministers and MPs, including by making written submissions to Parliament’s select committees on the dangers of alcohol abuse.

 There are many community and recreational interest groups in New Zealand.

 While some community groups have a mainly regional focus, others are organised around a network of largely autonomous cells or branches.
-Grey Power, a powerful interest group that lobbies for the welfare and wellbeing of those over age 50, is regionally based.
-On the other hand, each local Returned and Services’ Association (RSA) is independent, but maintains loyalty to objectives and resolutions of the RSA’s national council.
+Grey Power, a powerful interest group that lobbies for the welfare and wellbeing of those aged over 50, is regionally based.
+On the other hand, each local Returned and Services’ Association (RSA) is independent, but maintains loyalty to the objectives and resolutions of the RSA’s national council.

 Reflecting New Zealand’s high levels of participation in outdoor recreation and sport, most recreational organisations not only provide a range of services to their members, but also seek to influence government policy.
 Sports bodies have lobbied ministers and MPs on topics including access to national parks and privately owned land, firearm licensing laws, visits by sports teams to ‘unfriendly’ or ‘unstable’ regimes, state funding provisions and priorities, and commercial sponsorship arrangements, most controversially with tobacco and alcohol companies.

-Other bodies that frequently engage with government policy include the Federated Mountain Clubs (parent body of over 80 tramping and mountain-climbing clubs), the New Zealand Recreational Fishing Council (which represents the interests of non-commercial marine fishers) and the New Zealand Deerstalkers’ Association (which tries to ensure that hunters organise and manage recreational hunting.)
+Other bodies that frequently engage with government policy include the Federated Mountain Clubs (parent body of over 80 tramping and mountain-climbing clubs), the New Zealand Sport Fishing Council (which represents the interests of non-commercial marine fishers) and the New Zealand Deerstalkers’ Association (which tries to ensure that hunters organise and manage recreational hunting.)